 - Food (quick carbs)

-You will likely never need most of these items on the 9'er peaks, but it's important to always be prepared because the woods and mountains can be unpredictable.
-Always be (over) prepared.
+You will likely never need many of these items on the 9'er peaks, but it's important to always be prepared because the woods and mountains can be unpredictable.
+Always be (over) prepared and ready.

 1. Hiking pace.
 Don’t try to hike at your partner’s pace.
 If your speeds don’t match and you are on a well-defined clear trail, try splitting up for a while.
 Meet up at predetermined points along the way.
 This way you can hike at your own speed and enjoy the special solitude of hiking alone; and probably see more wildlife in the process.
 Every 15 minutes, however, the hiker(s) in front should stop and wait for those in their party to catch up.
 When splitting up it's good to constantly check on one another.
 If the trail is confusing however, never separate and hike at a slower pace.
 Slow and steady wins the race up the mountain.